 PUBLIC CHARGE RESOURCES

-The Administration has proposed changes to regulations to expand the public charge test.
+In October 2018, the Administration officially proposed changes to regulations to expand the public charge test.
 Public charge evaluates whether an immigrant will depend on the government for support, and the test is applied when an immigrant applies for an adjustment of legal status (i.e., visa, green card, or legal permanent residency).
 For decades, this test considered only whether an immigrant would require cash benefits (TANF or SSI) or long-term institutionalization under Medicaid.
 The Administration’s proposed changes would expand the test to include other benefit programs, potentially including WIC.
 Should this change go into effect, families would have to choose between their legal status or their family’s access to food.
+A public comment period on the proposed changes to the public charge rule occurred October 10 to December 10, 2018.
+More than 216,000 comments were submitted, and the administration is now evaluating those comments.

 Escalation of ICE Presence